-ACGME-approved Medical Microbiology Fellowship positions will be available starting July 1, 2008.
-The program is one year in length and will qualify fellows to sit for the Medical Microbiology Board Examination, a subspecialty board of the American Board of Pathology.
+The Medical Microbiology Fellowship at Beth Israel Deaconess Medical Center was accredited by the ACGME in 2008.
+The program is one year in length and qualifies fellows to sit for the Medical Microbiology Board Examination, a subspecialty board of the American Board of Pathology.
 A pre-requisite for fellowship training is successful completion of either a pathology residency training program (in AP and/or CP) or an infectious disease fellowship.
-The goal of the program is to train fellows to assume leadership roles in academic, tertiary care, or publich health microbiology laboratories.
-Philosophically we believe that this education is best accomplished through hands-on instruction in microbiological methods, direct participation in the consultative and administrative activities of the microbiology laboratory, and participation in activities of the infectious diseases, pharmacy, and infection control/hospital epidemiology departments.
+The goal of the program is to train fellows to assume leadership roles in academic, tertiary care, or public health microbiology laboratories.
+Philosophically we believe that this education is best accomplished through hands-on instruction in microbiological methods, direct participation in the consultative and administrative activities of the microbiology laboratory, and participation in activities of the infectious disease, pharmacy, and infection control/hospital epidemiology departments.
 The organization of the program reflects these goals.
-Fellows will have rotations at Children's Hospital Boston and the Massachusetts State Laboratory to ensure sufficient exposure to pediatric and public health microbiology respectively.
-A detailed description of the fellowship program will be posted in the next few months.
-Applications may be obtained from Joan Allin, Residency and Fellowships Training Coordinator (
+Fellows have rotations at Children's Hospital Boston and the Massachusetts State Laboratory to ensure sufficient exposure to pediatric and public health microbiology, respectively.
+Applications may be obtained from Joan Allin, BIDMC Residency and Fellowships Training Coordinator (firstname.lastname@example.org).

 James E. Kirby, MD, Medical Director, Clinical Microbiology, Beth Israel Deaconess Medical Center